t12t/t12t.github.io/src/en/meetup.md

 ---
 layout: default
 title: Meetup
-description: Trying to inspire and spread knowledge about Web Accessibility
+description: We have four meetups a year in both english and swedish.
 lang: en
 translationKey: meetup
 ---

 # Meetup

 T12t started out as a meetup group in 2013.
 Since then we have had a number of meetups and right now we are trying to organize four meetups a year.
 We have meetups is in both english and swedish.
-We choose language depending on who we work together witj, who are speakers are etc.
+We choose language depending on who we work together with, who our speakers are etc.

 Find us at [meetup.com as t12t - Stockholm.](https://www.meetup.com/t12t-Stockholm)